 Launched in 2020, Kore Labs Ltd (“Kore” or “the Company”) is an award-winning, cloud-based Software-as-a-Service platform designed to tackle this.

-Kore’s platform brings together product-lifecycle data and workflows in one place – from idea generation through launch, monitoring and retirement – providing consistent taxonomies, an audit trail of decisions, better visibility, governance and control.
+Kore’s platform brings together product-lifecycle data and workflows in one place – from idea generation through launch, monitoring and retirement – providing consistent data libraries, an audit trail of decisions, better visibility, governance and control.
 This can help clients reduce risk, accelerate time-to-market, improve product governance and deliver better customer outcomes.

-Wealth Club members first invested in Kore in 2023, with a follow on round in 2024.
-Over the past few years, Kore has received several offers of funding from Institutional VCs– but chose to continue to partner with minority investors, including Wealth Club, to retain control as the Company grew.
+Wealth Club members first invested in Kore in 2023, with a follow-on round in 2024.
+Over the past few years, Kore has received several offers of funding from Institutional VCs – but chose to continue to partner with minority investors, including Wealth Club, to retain control as the Company grew.
 A Series A round is now being planned for 2026 to help the Company pursue the growth opportunities it believes are becoming available.

 Based on the Company’s forecasts, target return for this round is approximately 8x before tax relief and net of fees – high risk and not guaranteed.
 The minimum investment is £20,220 and you can apply online.